IVRPowers/blog/content/post/marketing/video-kiosks-integrating-the-phygital-experience.md

 Video kiosks do not come with specialized software for managing advanced communications; that layer of application is not part of their technical specifications.
 They must focus on providing excellent image and sound capture devices (directional microphones with noise cancellation, high-definition speakers with enhanced sound, high-definition cameras with wide focus, Ethernet or mobile 4G-5G network interface).
 Generally, Video Kiosks are terminals with a simplified OS and a web browser with multimedia capabilities.

-### What Type of Contact Center Do I Need to Operate Video Kiosks?
+### What Type of Contact Center Do I Need for Video Kiosks?

 Video kiosks are not tools for managing human resources of attention; hence, it is necessary to connect them to video channels that can, in turn, be operated by a contact center (call center) where teams of agents will operate the service.
 Management should be in real-time because users will not wait to be attended to.
 Therefore, we recommend an advanced **SPLIT (3)** interconnection that allows using video kiosks with very high performance without delays and optimizing agent provision.